MethodsAndPractices/vsteam/.docs/synopsis/Set-VSTeamPipelineBilling.md

-Buys concurrent jobs for pipelines.
+Purchases private and Microsoft hosted concurrent jobs for pipelines.